Skip to content

-• View the odds for the top men and women at the 2019 US Open
+• Look back at the 2019 US Open odds

 • Looking for current US Open odds?

-The 2019 US Open begins August 26th and will be played at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.
+The 2019 US Open began August 26th and was played at the USTA Billie Jean King National Tennis Center in Flushing Meadows, New York.
 We’ve been tracking the odds of every player involved leading up to the event, and have charted them below in a series of easy-to-follow graphs.
 Each graph has been generated by averaging the odds from multiple sportsbooks to give you a better sense of each player’s true chance of winning the 2019 US Open.

 2019 US Open Men’s Singles Top Contenders